data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

 ![Screenshot of Zotero export](../media/zotero-better-bibtex.png)

 Once you have Zotero-Better-BibTex installed in Zotero 4 you can keep it updated.

+>## Challenge 3 - Export a bib to your working directory
+> If you have Zotero and a bibliography, try exporting a bib text into the project space.
+>

 ## Citr - An Easier Way to Add Citations